Alexei Medvedev (ice hockey, born 2007)

 Alexei Medvedev (born 10 September 2007) is a Russian ice hockey goaltender for the London Knights of the Ontario Hockey League (OHL).
 He was drafted 47th overall by the Vancouver Canucks in the 2025 NHL entry draft.

 Playing career

-Medvedev was a second-round pick by the London Knigts in the 2023 OHL Draft, and one of the youngest players available in the draft.
+Medvedev was a second-round pick by the London Knights in the 2023 OHL Draft, and one of the youngest players available in the draft.
 In his rookie season with the Knights, Medvedev won the Dave Pinkney Trophy with Austin Elliott for lowest goals against average.

 Leading up to the 2025 draft, Medvedev's .922 save percentage was among the best for draft eligible goalies in the CHL.

 He signed a three-year, entry-level contract with the Canucks on July 10, 2025.